 From time to time the Council has to respond to negative issues.
 It is important that these situations are managed carefully so as to limit the potential for negative publicity.
-Members and Officers must alert the Clerk as soon as a potentially negative issue which may attract media interest is known.
+Members and Officers must alert the Clerk as soon as possible when a potentially negative issue which may attract media interest is made known to them.
 They should not wait until contact is made by the media.